csabamarton/page-analyzer/README.md

 The technology stack has been built on the following elements:

-> Spring Boot provides the base and the configuration is java-based.
+- Spring Boot provides the base and the configuration is java-based.
-> On the client-side Thymeleaf gives the UI.
+- On the client-side Thymeleaf gives the UI.
-> On the backend the request have been catched by Spring MVC
+- On the backend the requests have been catched by Spring MVC
-> For unit and integration tests the project uses jUnit and Mockito.
+- For unit and integration tests the project uses jUnit and Mockito.

-The Controller (PageController) is quite simple it only catch the requests and pass it down to the service level (PageAnalyzerService).
+The Controller (PageController) is quite simple it only catches the requests and passes them down to the service level (PageAnalyzerService).

-On the service level, the PageAnalyzerService has only two public method.
+On the service level, the PageAnalyzerService has only two public methods.
 The the following processes have been encapsulated by composition:

   - HtmlVersionAnalyzer
   - PageTitleAnalyzer